ldijkman/WT32-ETH01-LAN-8720-RJ45-/README.md

-program = powerup with gpio0 pull to ground better with 10k resistor
+program = wt32-eth01 powerup with gpio0 pull to ground (better with 10k resistor?)

-wt32-eth01 run powerup = gpio0 no connection to ground
+run = wt32-eth01 powerup = gpio0 NO connection to ground

 --------------